-For this effect I used the Helvetica Rounded Bold font, but you can use any rounded font you want.
-Some other similar free fonts are: Junegull, Zorque and You’re gone.
+For this effect I used the Helvetica Rounded Bold font, but you can use any rounded font you want, such as Simply Rounded free font.
 This effect will look better on rounded fonts, but trying other fonts can bring some interesting results as well.
-The image below shows the final result:

 Reflective Chrome Effect